Sunday: In sports

 Major League Baseball usually schedules all Sunday games in the daytime except for the nationally televised Sunday Night Baseball matchup.
 Certain historically religious cities such as Boston and Baltimore among others will schedule games no earlier than 1:35 PM to ensure time for people who go to religious service in the morning can get to the game in time.

 In the United States, professional American football in the National Football League is usually played on Sunday, although Saturday (via Saturday Night Football), Monday (via Monday Night Football), and Thursday (via Thursday Night Football or Thanksgiving) see some professional games.
 College football usually occurs on Saturday, and high-school football tends to take place on Friday night or Saturday afternoon.

 In the UK, some club and Premier League football matches and tournaments usually take place on Sundays.
 Rugby matches and tournaments usually take place in club grounds or parks on Sunday mornings.
 It is not uncommon for church attendance to shift on days when a late morning or early afternoon game is anticipated by a local community.

 The Indian Premier League schedules two games on Saturdays and Sundays instead of one, also called Double-headers.

 One of the remains of religious segregation in the Netherlands is seen in amateur football: The Saturday-clubs are by and large Protestant Christian clubs, who were not allowed to play on Sunday.
 The Sunday-clubs were in general Catholic and working class clubs, whose players had to work on Saturday and therefore could only play on Sunday.

-In Ireland, Gaelic football and hurling matches are predominantly played on Sundays, with the first (used to be second) and fourth (used to be third) Sundays in September always playing host to the All-Ireland hurling and football championship finals, respectively.
+In Ireland, Gaelic football and hurling matches are predominantly played on Sundays, with the first (previously second) and fourth (previously third) Sundays in September always playing host to the All-Ireland hurling and football championship finals, respectively.

 Professional golf tournaments traditionally end on Sunday.
 Traditionally, those in the United Kingdom ended on Saturday, but this changed some time ago; for example, the Open ran from Wednesday to Saturday up to 1979 but has run from Thursday to Sunday since 1980.

 In the United States and Canada, National Basketball Association and National Hockey League games, which are usually played at night during the week, are frequently played during daytime hours - often broadcast on national television.

 Most NASCAR Cup Series and IndyCar events are held on Sundays.
-Formula One World Championship races are always held on Sundays regardless of time zone/country, while MotoGP holds most races on Sundays, with Middle Eastern races being the exception on Saturday.
+Most Formula One World Championship races are likewise held on Sundays regardless of time zone/country, while MotoGP holds most races on Sundays, with Middle Eastern races being the exception on Saturday.
 All Formula One events and MotoGP events with Sunday races involve qualifying taking place on Saturday.